dotelpenguin/enigma-touch-museum/README.md

 A Python-based control system for Enigma cipher machines, featuring a curses-based terminal interface and web server for museum displays.

-> **⚠️ Early Work in Progress:** This project is in very early development stages.
+> **⚠️ WORK IN PROGRESS:** This project is actively under development.
 Features may be incomplete, documentation may be lacking, and the codebase is subject to significant changes.
 Use at your own risk and expect bugs and breaking changes.
+>
+> **⚠️ FIRMWARE REQUIREMENT:** This software requires **Enigma Touch firmware version 4.20 or higher**.
+Earlier firmware versions are not supported and may not work correctly.
+>
+> **⚠️ CRITICAL WARNING - DEVICE LOCKOUT:** You can inadvertently lock yourself out of the Enigma Touch device by disabling the local buttons (kiosk/lock settings).
+If you disable local buttons and lose access to this application, you will be unable to unlock the device using the physical buttons. **To unlock a locked device, you must either:**
+> - Use this application to re-enable the local buttons, OR
+> - Re-flash the Enigma Touch firmware
+>
+> **Always ensure you have a way to access this application before disabling local buttons on your Enigma Touch device.**

 ## History